manishhingar28/Z-coder/README.md

  - Open a Pull Request for review.

 ## Team Members:
-Manish Hingar
+-Manish Hingar
-Pratik Ranjan
+-Pratik Ranjan
-Gopal Singh
+-Gopal Singh
-Vivek
+-Vivek

 ## Acknowledgements
 We would like to extend our gratitude to the developers and contributors of the libraries and frameworks utilized in this project.